KU-EECS-581-Self-Driving-Golfcart/CADD-E/README.md

 # sprint1
-See the individual folders for the deliverables for each requirement.
+Since we don't have code for sprint1, we made this repository to hold deliverables for each requirement.